How to Present Logo Designs with Branding Mockups?

 8 – Create an Emblem Template in Illustrator

-Today, I’m going to show you how I create an emblem template in Illustrator.
+Today, I will show you how I create an emblem template in Illustrator.
 The template is a vector file that contains all of my design elements for my clients’ logos.

-To make your own brand identity into a vector format, you will need to choose one of two paths: convert your logo into shape layers or convert it into an outline.
+To make your brand identity into a vector format, you must choose one of two paths: convert your logo into shape layers or an outline.

 9 – Use the Shape Builder Tool in Illustrator

-You probably want it placed in a realistic environment if you’re creating logo designs.
-If you’re using Illustrator, take advantage of its shape builder tool—it works like magic!
+You probably want it placed in a realistic environment if you create logo designs.
+Using Illustrator, use its shape-builder tool—it works like magic!

-First, create your logo; then drag and drop it into position on a realistic background image (there are tons of resources online).
+First, create your logo; then drag and drop it into position on a realistic background image (there are many resources online).
 Once you have your shape where you want it, right-click on your artboard and select Create Work Path.

 10 – Layering Tools in Adobe Spark

 We’ve all been there.
 You’ve poured your heart and soul into designing a logo.
-It looks good, it feels good—but what does it look like on a website?
+It looks and feels good—but what does it look like on a website?
 In an advertisement?
-On a t-shirt?
+On a T-shirt?
 It’s hard to tell until you have some real-life examples.

 For example, here’s how your logo designs might look on a light background and dark in a photo or colour or black and white.

-So today, we’re going to talk about Adobe Spark Layering Tools which allow you to present multiple design variations of your logo designs quickly and easily without breaking out Photoshop or Fireworks every time you want to show off a few ways of presenting your design work.
+So today, we will talk about Adobe Spark Layering Tools, which allow you to present multiple design variations of your logo designs quickly and easily without breaking out Photoshop or Fireworks whenever you want to show off a few ways of presenting your design work.

-Author Bio: Syed Fahad Ahmed is a Digital Marketer and content producer at Appsocio who builds innovative ideas and content to promote various company products in the market.
-He aims to extend his assistance in B2B and IT marketing through his engaging Blog.
+Author Bio: Syed Fahad Ahmed is a Digital Marketer and content producer at Appsocio who builds innovative ideas and content to promote various company products.
+He aims to extend his B2B and IT marketing assistance through his engaging Blog.